Ovid/chrome-diogenes/README.md

 Of course, because this is driven by an LLM, you should consider the results to a starting point, not a final guide.
 Generative can AI make mistakes.

+# Features

+* Analyze web pages for factual and logical errors
+* No personal data is ever collected
+* Open source with a fair license (MIT)
+* Choose output in a variety of languages (only a subset for now)
+* When possible, links are provided to reliable source material explaining factual errors

 # License

 This project is licensed under the MIT license.